 A common measure of the strength of a pension system is to express the assets as a percentage of liabilities - the greater the percentage, the stronger the funding position of the System.
-The schedules of funding progress in the Financial Section of this report show both PERS and HPRS to be soundly funded.
-The July 1, 2011 actuarial valuation reports the actuarial value of assets for PERS at \$1,650.4 million, which is 70.5% of the actuarial accrued liabilities of \$2,339.8 million.
-The actuarial value of assets for HPRS is \$49.5 million, which is 73.7% of the actuarial accrued liabilities of \$67.1.
+The schedules of funding progress in the Financial Section of this report show that the funding for both PERS and HPRS is declining.
+This is being addressed through a Recovery Plan that includes contribution increases for both employers and employees.
+The July 1, 2012 actuarial valuation reports the actuarial value of assets for PERS at \$1,627.4 million, which is 65.1% of the actuarial accrued liabilities of \$2,501.3 million.
+The actuarial value of assets for HPRS is \$48.1 million, which is 70.3% of the actuarial accrued liabilities of \$68.4.
 The Job Service Plan is fully funded.
-The actuarial value of assets for the Job Service Plan is \$74.1 million, which is 110% of the actuarial present value of benefits of \$67.4 million.
+The actuarial value of assets for the Job Service Plan is \$75.1 million, which is 105.2% of the actuarial present value of benefits of \$71.4 million.

 The Retiree Health Insurance Credit Program is advance-funded on an actuarially determined basis.
-As of fiscal year end, the program's actuarial value of assets is 49.6% of the actuarial accrued liability, which is an increase from the previous year.
+As of fiscal year end, the program's actuarial value of assets is 51.9% of the actuarial accrued liability, which is an increase from the previous year.
 The Retiree Health Implicit Subsidy is not advance funded.
-As of June 30, 2009, the date of the last actuarial valuation, the unfunded actuarial accrued liability for this plan is \$53.7 million.
+As of June 30, 2011, the date of the last actuarial valuation, the unfunded actuarial accrued liability for this plan is \$65.2 million.